 You must obtain an annual business before conducting business in the islands.
-The price varies considerably depending on your category, from $300 for a farm to $13,500 for a large hotel (2013 prices).
+The price varies considerably depending on your category, from $100 for a farm to $7,500 for a large law firm.

 Several categories are protected for persons with Turks and Caicos Islander Status only.
 Entry into a restricted category by a non-Turks and Caicos Islander requires a local partner with a majority stake.
 Examples of restricted categories are (non exhaustive):

-Some existing restricted category licences can be obtained (on a 'grandfather' basis), and thus it may be possible for foreigners to operate in a restricted category.
+Some existing restricted category licenses can be obtained (on a 'grandfather' basis), and thus it may be possible for foreigners to operate in a restricted category.

 You may apply for trademarks and patents through the Financial Services Commission in Grand Turk.
 The application process is straightforward and information can be obtained by contacting the department at +1 (649) 946-2801.